Cizzuk/falll-4gb/README.md

 I hold the copyright for the graphic content, including background maps and sprites.

 The code is licensed under the [MIT License](https://github.com/Cizzuk/falll-4gb/blob/main/LICENSE).

+---

+*This project is not affiliated with Nintendo, and "Game Boy" is a registered trademark of Nintendo Co., Ltd.*